basho/basho_docs/source/languages/en/riak/dev/using/application-guide.md

 1. Not all data is a good fit for Riak.
 If your data isn't a good fit, we would advise that you seek out a storage system that better suits your needs.
-2. The kind of data you're storing should guide your decision both about _how_ to store and access your data in Riak and about which Riak features would be helpful (and which ones might even be harmful).
+2. The kinds of data that you're storing should guide your decision both about _how_ to store and access your data in Riak and about which Riak features would be helpful (and which ones might even be harmful).

 ### Good Fits for Riak